LeoPaez/about-me/README.md

 # 💫 About Me:
-## I'm Leonel, an enthusiastic frontend developer 👨‍💻 working on my own projects 🚀<br>
+### I'm Leonel, an enthusiastic frontend developer 👨‍💻 working on my own projects 🚀
 ####💼 All of my projects are available at my personal portfolio